ktopham/comics-as-data/README.md

 We encourage you to download the dataset, work with it, and share the results.
 # Team

-Scout Calvert
+-Scout Calvert
-Julian Chambliss
+-Julian Chambliss
-Devin Higgins
+-Devin Higgins
-Ranti Junus
+-Ranti Junus
-Kristen Mapes
+-Kristen Mapes
-Kate Topham
+-Kate Topham